 Though not required by the ABA, Seton Hall Law tracks the employment outcomes of its graduates who become judicial clerks after they graduate.
-Within 9 months of completing their clerkships, 92% of Class of 2011 graduates landed full-time, long-term employment, with 72% entering private practice.
-Results from the Class of 2010 are similar: 93% found full-time, long-term employment, also with 72% entering private practice.
+Within 9 months of completing their clerkships, 94% of Class of 2012 graduates landed full-time, long-term employment, with 75% entering private practice.
+Results from the Class of 2011 are similar: 92% found full-time, long-term employment, with 72% entering private practice.

 Your Professional Success: Career Services

 The Office of Career Services (OCS) counselors provide an array of tools and services, including individual counseling, resume review, interview skills training, workshops and numerous networking opportunities.
 OCS acts as a partner, helping students define and chart their paths as they seek guidance along the way to make the choices that will help them meet their professional goals.
 Their advice and access to employment networks reflect decades of experience in the nation's legal employment field.

 Alumni considering a job change at any time in their careers are welcome to return and utilize the support of the Office of Career Services.